Jésica Cirio: 2006–2010: ShowMatch and Chile

-2011–Present: Excitante & Noche de Astros
+2011 – present: Excitante & Noche de Astros

-From late-2011 through early-2012 Jésica Cirio was in the theatre musical Excitante.
+From late-2011 through early-2012, Jésica Cirio was in the theatre musical Excitante.
 The show presented itself in the theatre of Mar del Plata.
 The producer was Daniel Comba and the show was led and presented by Miguel Ángel Cherutti and Nito Artaza.

 The musical finished in its fourth musical cycle and with Cirio as the co-lead vedette after supervedette Adabel Guerrero.
-The show was formed by Adabel Guerrero, Jésica Cirio, Estefanía Bacca, Alejandra Maglietti, Cinthia Fernández & Virginia Dobrich as well as Miguel Ángel Cherutti and Nito Artaza also Marcos “Bicho” Gómez, the late Estela Raval with Los 5 Latinos and Adrián Kiss the shows lead male dancer and acrobat.
+The show was formed by Adabel Guerrero, Jésica Cirio, Estefanía Bacca, Alejandra Maglietti, Cinthia Fernández & Virginia Dobrich as well as Miguel Ángel Cherutti and Nito Artaza also Marcos "Bicho" Gómez, the late Estela Raval with Los 5 Latinos and Adrián Kiss the shows lead male dancer and acrobat.

-On November 2, 2012, the model made an appearance for the river border state of Argentina to Uruguay, Entre Ríos Province in the Astros theater where she and many other theater artist presented Entre Ríos' summer theatrical season debut for 2012 and 2013 with three shows, one in which she starred as the lead vedette in a theater magazine, "Noche de Astros".
+On 2 November 2012, Cirio made an appearance for the river border state of Argentina to Uruguay, Entre Ríos Province in the Astros theater where she and many other theater artist presented Entre Ríos' summer theatrical season debut for 2012 and 2013 with three shows, one in which she starred as the lead vedette in a theater magazine, "Noche de Astros".
 Cirio has abandoned the magazine for unknown reasons.

-On November 6, 2014, the model married politician Martín Insaurralde for the civil registration in the Lomas de Zamora city, and November 8, 2014, they celebrated bride of La Manea Polo Club in Tristán Suarez town.
+On 6 November 2014, Cirio married politician Martín Insaurralde at the Lomas de Zamora civil registry, and on 8 November of that year they celebrated the wedding at La Manea Polo Club in Ezeiza.
+The two split up in November 2022 and divorced in 2023.